davidbanham/field-marshal/README.md

 Field Marshal is designed to work with [Cavalry](https://github.com/davidbanham/cavalry) and is a rewrite of [Rear Admiral](https://github.com/PinionTech/rear-admiral).

+You may also be interested in [Quartermaster](https://github.com/davidbanham/quartermaster), which is a graphical administration tool.

 1. You run one or more Cavalry slaves on different servers.
 2. You git push your code to Field-Marshal.
 3. You tell Field-Marshal how many of each of your services you want to run, how they should be started, and where people look for them.